-Equifax Inc., a leading global data, analytics, and technology company, is headquartered in the United States, with significant operations across North America, Latin America, and Europe.
-Founded in 1899, Equifax has established itself as a cornerstone in the credit reporting industry, providing essential services that empower consumers and businesses alike.
-The company offers a range of core products, including credit reports, credit scores, and identity theft protection, distinguished by their robust data analytics capabilities.
-Equifax's unique approach to leveraging vast datasets positions it as a trusted partner in risk management and consumer insights.
-With a strong market presence, Equifax has achieved notable milestones, including advancements in artificial intelligence and machine learning to enhance its service offerings.
-As a pioneer in the credit reporting sector, Equifax continues to shape the landscape of financial data solutions.
+Equifax Inc., a leading global data, analytics, and technology company, is headquartered in the United States.
+Founded in 1899, Equifax has established itself as a key player in the credit reporting industry, providing essential services across North America, Europe, and Asia.
+The company offers a range of core products, including credit reports, identity verification, and risk assessment solutions, which are distinguished by their advanced analytics and comprehensive data insights.
+With a strong market position, Equifax has achieved notable milestones, such as the development of innovative identity protection services and partnerships that enhance consumer trust.
+As a trusted source for credit information, Equifax continues to empower businesses and consumers alike, ensuring informed financial decisions in an ever-evolving marketplace.

 How does Equifax's carbon action stack up?
 DitchCarbon scores companies based on their carbon action and commitment to reducing emissions.
 Read about our methodology to learn more.